 By following these tips, your deliverability rate should increase, your BUBS rates decrease and you should be back on track with your email sending.

-Still have questions about BUBS or our sending policy?
+Still have questions about BUBS or our Acceptable Use Policy?
 Feel free to contact our support team, who is always ready to address any of your questions.
 Take flight with Mailjet!

 International Women's Day: How Mailjet's female leaders break the bias